As an Amazon Associate I earn from qualifying purchases.

 Process shot showing apricots and ingredients being mixed together in a bowl.

-Step 1: Preheat the oven to 350°F (180 °C) and grease an 8-inch baking dish.
+Step 1: First, preheat the oven to 350°F (180 °C) and grease an 8-inch baking dish.
 Then, halve the apricots, remove the pit, and slice each apricot half into 2-3 slices.
 Transfer the apricots, sugar, lavender (if using), and salt to the baking dish.
 Toss to combine.

-Step 2: In a separate bowl, mix the crisp topping.
+Step 2: Next, in a separate bowl, mix the crisp topping.
 Slowly drizzle in the oil until you achieve an uneven crumb consistency.

 Completed Easy Apricot Crumble (With Oats) in baking dish.